json4s/json4s/CONTRIBUTING.md

 ##### 3.5

-- The latest stable version
+- The version 3.5 series maintainance branch
 - This branch must be able to build against Scala 2.10, 2.11 and 2.12

 ##### 3.4